What To Know for Adolescents

 As tweens and teens continue to grow and change, their oral health also continues to evolve.
 At this age, we start to see more plaque build up on the teeth and under the gums, so the dentist may start to scale (or scrape with a dental instrument) your child’s teeth at their visit.

-Your child will be evaluated regularly during these years to see if he/she may need orthodontic treatment.
+Your child will be evaluated regularly during these years to see if they may need orthodontic treatment.

 Orthodontics are often recommended to help with the growth and development of a person’s mouth, the appearance and alignment of teeth, and the overall health of the mouth by relieving excess pressure in certain areas of the bite.